 These are the best keto strawberry muffins that are ready in under 30 minutes.
-Enjoy incredibly moist keto muffins that super quick and easy to make.
+Enjoy incredibly moist keto muffins that are super quick and easy to make.
 You’ll need basic ingredients and only one bowl for these delicious almond flour muffins!

-If you want to make these low carb muffins even more unique, frost them with my favorite keto vanilla frosting.
+If you want to make these low-carb muffins even more unique, frost them with my favorite keto vanilla frosting.
 So good!

-Reasons You’ll Love these Healthy Almond Flour Muffins
+Reasons You’ll Love These Healthy Almond Flour Muffins

-- Perfectly sweet, moist and loaded with fresh strawberries
+- Perfectly sweet, moist, and loaded with fresh strawberries

 - Naturally gluten-free and sugar-free.